 A: Store them some place cool and dry and safe from predators.
 For most of us this is the refrigerator.
 If you live in a cold part of the country you may be able to keep them in an unheated outbuilding over the winter.
 Just put them in a box and crumple up some newspaper to pack around them.
 Don't store them in an attached garage or crawlspace.
 You want temperatures that drop into the 30's so the bees will stay really dormant.
 Attached garages frequently have furnaces and hot water heaters and warm cars .
 All of this is just a bit to toasty.

-Q: Do I need to put out new holes every year?
+Q: Do I need to put out new liners every year?

 Yes.
-Mason bees need clean holes every spring.
-If you don't provide them holes they will go off looking for them and you will lose your bees.
+Mason bees need clean liners every spring.
+If you don't provide them they will go off looking for them and you will lose your bees.